 Make sure to connect new ideas with concepts you covered previously.
 The idea is that learning needs to be reinforced by revision and practice.

-So, activities will help participants to put in practice the concepts you introduced.
+So, activities will help participants to put into practice the concepts you introduced.

 Likewise, connecting to a previously covered concept is a way of revising.